 About Lyn Miller-Lachmann

 I grew up in Houston, Texas but left at age 18 to attend Princeton University, where I met my husband, Richard Lachmann.
-After living in Connecticut, Wisconsin, upstate New York, and Lisbon, Portugal, we recently settled in New York City.
-We have two children, Derrick and Maddy Lachmann.
+After living in Connecticut, Wisconsin, upstate New York, and Lisbon, Portugal, we now divide our time between New York City and Lisbon.

 I received my Masters in Library and Information Science from the University of Wisconsin, Madison and edited the journal MultiCultural Review for 16 years.
 In 2012 I received my Masters in Fine Arts in Writing for Children and Young Adults from Vermont College of Fine Arts.